 · Torpedo Level

 New apprentices should check with the JATC office before purchasing new tools.
-We often get package prices from some of the NJATC’s training partners.
+We often get package prices from some of our training partners.

 Related Classroom Training.
 Each apprentice attends class for one eight-hour day, every other week, year round.
 You are paid for the eight hours by your contractor, if you are employed.
 (The JATC Policies and Procedures explain payment of apprentices under the Day School Policy).
-You will accumulate a minimum of 214 hours of classroom training each year.
-Course material is taught in modules and tests are given at the end of each.
+You will accumulate a minimum of 180 hours of classroom training each year.
+Course materials are taught in modules and tests are given at the end of each.

 Does the JATC Charge a Tuition?
-We do charge a tuition for the apprenticeship.
+We do NOT charge tuition for the apprenticeship.
 Each apprentice must purchase his/her books for the year and pay a course access fee for online workbooks.
-The yearly cost is approximately $500.00 - $700.00, which must be paid prior to the first class.
 In addition, each apprentice must have a laptop computer for his/her homework (workbooks online).
 The laptop will be used for all five years and will be needed in class from time to time.
-A copy of the minimum specifications for the laptop is included in your application packet.
+A copy of the minimum specifications for the laptop can be obtained at the office.

 Can I Get Credit For Work or School Experience?
-The answer to this question is maybe.
 The JATC will have to look at any prior experience to determine if it is comparable to the training we provide.
 Our concern is the best interests of each applicant.
 We believe in providing the best training available and do not wish to place any apprentice in a position where he/she cannot be successful.
 If you wish to have prior credit evaluated, you will need to ask staff for the “Electrical Work Process Evaluation Form” for OJT credit and /or the “Related Training Evaluation Form”.
 The process is described in the JATC Policies and Procedures.

 Methods of Entry Into The Apprenticeship.
 The discussion, so far, has outlined our basic method of moving to the interview process.
-Please let staff know if you fall into one of the following categories.
-You may be eligible to follow a different path.
-Your packet has a “Non-Tradition Entry Checklist”.
-Read through the methods listed and check any method that may apply to you.
-Give this form to staff.
-Staff will provide you with information listing the requirements for the method you have checked.
-The information will also provide you with a list of documents that will have to be submitted, in addition to those required for the traditional method.
+You may be eligible to follow a different path if you have verifiable experience working in the electrical construction industry, attended a registered pre-apprenticeship program, or had a military MOS as an electrician are a few examples.
+There may be information and documents that will have to be submitted, in addition to those required for the traditional method.